Milo #8 Black Labrador Retriever Male 17 Months Old ID #3614

 Milo is now in week 3 of his foster experience.

 He continues to do incredibly well!
-He has mostly transitioned into becoming a “house” dog with increasing comfort in his safe spaces (particularly his crate and bed), and is more open to exploring other (potentially scary) areas of our home.
+He has mostly transitioned into becoming a “house” dog with increasing comfort in his safe spaces (particularly his crate and bed) and is more open to exploring other (potentially scary) areas of our home.
 And he is almost fully housebroken.
-He is also making great progress in calming down when eating or getting treats, and has almost completely learned “sit,” “stay,” and “down.”
+He is also making great progress in calming down when eating or getting treats and has almost completely learned “sit,” “stay,” and “down.”

 He remains one of the gentlest and most loving dogs we have ever had, with amazingly few undesirable habits.
 He interacts well with virtually everyone, including adults and children and most other dogs (although he tends to become very submissive with larger, more aggressive dogs).
 He loves attention and is a real “leaner,” although his want for affection is not intrusive at all.
-His leash manners are improving daily, and his curiosity and comfort about different places and things is expanding steadily.
-The quiet and stability of his current living situation has let him relax and unwind from his previous (unknown) life experiences and allowed him to be much more of the puppy he still is!
+His leash manners are improving daily, and his curiosity and comfort about different places and things are expanding steadily.
+The quiet and stability of his current living situation have let him relax and unwind from his previous (unknown) life experiences and allowed him to be much more of the puppy he still is!

 His most significant issue is with his health.
-When he arrived here from Texas, he was initially diagnosed as being both hookworm and heartworm positive.
-He was treated initially for both, but was given a non-standard course of doxycycline for the heartworms, and to further complicate things, a confirmatory test for heartworms at his initial local vet visit was negative.
+When he arrived here from Texas, he was initially diagnosed as being both hookworm- and heartworm-positive.
+He was treated initially for both but was given a non-standard course of doxycycline for the heartworms, and to further complicate things, a confirmatory test for heartworms at his initial local vet visit was negative.
 So, he was restarted on a full course of doxycycline and had repeated heartworm testing done last week.
 We found out today that this advanced testing was positive, so his heartworm infection has been confirmed.
 Therefore, the current plan is to complete the new course of doxycycline and begin melarsomine injections a month after that.
 Because he is so young, otherwise healthy, and asymptomatic, we suspect he has an early, mild infection, and this will hopefully help him tolerate the treatment well.
 One of the biggest challenges will be keeping this active boy quiet as is needed during heartworm therapy, but a lot of slow, short walks are in his future.

-Because of his medical issues, he will need to be with us for a while, but this is a great thing for us as he is such a sweet guy and an absolute joy to have in our home!
+Because of his medical issues, he will need to be with us for a while, but this is a great thing for us, as he is such a sweet guy and an absolute joy to have in our home!

 May 2, 2026